Saturday, March 8, 2025

 14. The Politician.
 A "stuffed shirt" more concerned about himself than anyone else.
 His public image and the scandal of the situation often takes precedence over personal feelings and empathy for his fellow humans.

-15. The Dubious Man from India.
-In the cosmopolitan world of the British Empire, our characters often have occasion to travel abroad.
-And while what happens in Vegas stays in Vegas, this is not so for former travelers who come across people they met while in India, or Kenya, or Hong Kong, or Singapore or on the steamship home.
+15. The Dubious Man from India - The Overseas Connection.
+In the cosmopolitan world of Great Britain, our characters often have occasion to travel abroad.
+Christie loves to include characters who have connections to "exotic" or far flung outposts of the British Empire.
+And while what happens in Vegas stays in Vegas, this is not so for former travelers who come across people they met while in India, or Kenya, or Hong Kong, or Argentina, or Singapore or on the steamship home.
 Our protagonist might be running from an unfortunate past, but these dubious travelers are there to bring it all back up again.
-Often a blackmailer, or simply a source of information
+Sometimes a blackmailer, or simply a source of information.
+This character could be a retired Colonel in the army, or a Archaeologist from Egypt, or a back ally underworld figure from the streets of Bangkok, or a movie producer from Hollywood.

 The Adventure of Johnny Waverly: 14.
 The Politician.